Constrained Black-Box Attacks Against Cooperative Multi-Agent Reinforcement Learning: Related works

 \textbf{\textit{White-box vs Black-box}}.
 In white-box scenarios, the attacker knows the learning algorithm and has access to the policy weights and its architecture \cite{chen2024cuda2,hu2022sparse,nisioti2021robust,lin2020robustness,pham2023attacking,huang2017adversarial}.
 While these attacks tend to be the most effective, it is impractical for the attacker to have the complete knowledge of the deployed policies.
 Conversely, black box settings allow for more relaxed assumptions \cite{huang2017adversarial}.
 Most existing work relies on learning a surrogate policy to exploit the transferability of adversarial examples \cite{papernot2016transferability}.
 This surrogate policy can be learned by training the model from scratch \cite{huang2017adversarial}, but doing so requires access to the training environment.
-Alternatively, imitation learning can be used to approximate the policy \cite{wu2021adversarial,inkawhich2020snooping}, which would necessitate access to observation-action pairs or the ability to query the deployed policy.
-However, neither of these approaches is applicable in our scenario, as we lack access to the training environment and actions, and we cannot query the model.
+Alternatively, imitation learning can be used to approximate the policy \cite{wu2021adversarial,inkawhich2020snooping}, which would necessitate access to observation-action pairs or the ability to query the policy.

-Finally, as shown in Table \ref{tab:comp}, we are the only work that investigates test-time attacks in black-box settings with minimal accessible information.
+Table \ref{tab:comp} provides a comprehensive comparison between our work and previous work.
+Prior work on test-time attacks often assumes white-box adversaries and access to multiple elements simultaneously, which is not always feasible during deployment.
+We instead focus on more practical scenarios: deployed c-MARL in a black-box setting with limited access.